ahdis/epr-integration-cara/docs/primarysystems-epr.md

 ## 2. Search for patients in the community

+### 2.1 Check if the patient has an EPR based on AHVN13/NAVS

+With the PIX V3 query You can use AHVN13/NAVS13 to check if the patient has an EPR (EPR-SPID is returned), and if the patient is already registered in the community (MPI-PID is returned).
+See example [request](https://test.ahdis.ch/eprik-cara/index.html#/transaction/d34f0a4f-cf1a-4155-a0d4-f5c915a725ea) for patient Gassmann, which returns EPR-SPID and MPI-PID in asOtherIDs element.
+For a test patient who has no EPR (as of 4.1.2023) with AHVN13 7560521127080 no EPR-SPID and MPI-PID is returned, see [request](https://test.ahdis.ch/eprik-cara/index.html#/transaction/38972f41-33ab-4809-be91-faf44362eada).
+For a test patient who has an EPR but not in CARA int (as of 4.1.2023) with AHVN13 7560520619845 only EPR-SPID is returned, see [request](https://test.ahdis.ch/eprik-cara/index.html#/transaction/b8291740-b464-45de-ac25-176e28a6a4a6).

+### 2.2 Demographics Query

 A search for a a patient is done via a demographics query.
 See detailed description [here](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/PDQ.md).

 EPRIK example [request, response](https://test.ahdis.ch/eprik-cara/index.html#/transaction/e86d22ce-647d-4d1d-a611-6ae2464683ae).
 This example search is done on the family name, other demographics query parameters are possible.
 Please note that Swiss Extension requires that an error is returned if more than 5 matched would be returned.
 You need to provide creationTime, sender OID and receiver OID in addition to the query parameters in the request.
 For the communication you need a client certificate but with EPRIK a client certificate is not necessary.